-FRIDAY, FEBRUARY 27, 1981 recruitment will take place on
+FRIDAY, FEBRUARY 27, 1981 recruitment will take place on St. Mary's campus

-The Dean's Meeting with with Freshman who plan to enter the College of Arts and Letters will be held on Monday, February 9, 1981 at 7:30pm in the Auditorium of the Center for Continuing Education.
-Following are the topics which will be covered:
+FRESHMAN interested in the COLLEGE OF ARTS AND LETTERS The Dean's Meeting with with Freshman who plan to enter the College of Arts and Letters will be held on Monday, February 9, 1981 at 7:30pm in the Auditorium of the Center for Continuing Education.
+Following are the topics which will be covered :